Balinese Wikipedia: History

-Since 2005, the Balinese Wikipedia has been planned for its birth.
+The Balinese Wikipedia was planned for its birth since 2005.
 On June 29, 2005, the first proposal received 10 endorsements but none developed.
-The second proposal, dated November 21, 2006, was submitted with 15 votes in favor of wikipedian.
+The second proposal, dated 21 November 2006, was submitted with 15 votes in favor of Wikipedian.
 Unfortunately both proposals were rejected due to a lack of native speakers.
 Although there are many supporters for the birth of the Balinese Wikipedia, the absence of native speakers of the language itself in the way Wikipedia is created is the main cause of the failure.
 Since 2006, Wikimedia Foundation has issued a policy that language requests on Wikipedia must be born from a minimum of 5 active contributors from native speakers who will release Wikipedia in a new language.
 Therefore, no matter how many people support the creation of a new language Wikipedia, without the involvement of native speakers, the results will not be there.

 The third proposal was submitted in 2010.
 Together with the proposal Minangkabau Wikipedia, this proposal became a special discussion at the LangCamp 2012 event at University of Indonesia.
 At that time, the pages Minangkabau Wikipedia and the Balinese Wikipedia were already under trial at Wikimedia Incubator.
 Because at that time already had active contributors, the Minangkabau language Wikipedia was launched only two months after the event was held.
 Unfortunately, once again the hopes that had been fostered in the Balinese Wikipedia had to be dashed.
 However, the proposal for the third Balinese Wikipedia was not rejected, but was left open until there were native speakers who were really ready to work on it.

-Since then, little effort has been made on the Balinese Wikipedia in the Incubator.
+From 2012 to 2018, little effort was made on the Balinese Wikipedia in the Incubator.
 In the second half of 2017, the Balinese Wikipedia was briefly introduced in the Indonesian Wikipedia training in Singaraja.
 The same thing was also done in Denpasar in July 2018.
 The results were nil.